Advanced Functional Programming TDA342/DIT260 (Online Exam)

 - If Canvas fails: send your exam by email to Alejandro Russo, please use the

-[TDA342/DIT260 Exam, your personal number, your name]
+following format in the subject [TDA342/DIT260 Exam, your personal number, your name]

 Good luck!